tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_5.md

 The service layer sends commands to the repository so that this one can run it producing and storing the related events.

 The following example shows a service layer that uses two aggregates and an explicit lock (note that the lock object concept to handle transactions has been substituted by a mailboxprocessor (actor model).
 Still I'm not sure if the lock object approach deserved to be dismissed).
+As mentioned in the previous section its not a big deal avoiding any locking or mailboxprocessor (single thread) command processing: the worst that may happen is that the events stored are inconsistent and will be skipped by the "evolve" function.

 I will show an example involving the new version right after this one.